gildas-lormeau/zip.js/tests/api-symmetry/README.md

 Nothing is currently `writeOnly`. `dataDescriptorSignature` was, until the audit surfaced it and the reader started reporting the data descriptor it had already read.

+## Shape audit

+`npm run test-api-shape` runs [shape.js](shape.js), which answers a different question: not whether a member has a counterpart, but whether the objects the library builds match what `index.d.ts` says about them.
+It reads the interfaces, produces real entries through the public API, then checks that every non-optional member is defined and that every defined member holds a value of the declared type, recursing into the nested interfaces.

+The assertions are generated from the declarations, never from the observed values, so a declaration that promises what the library does not deliver fails here.
+A probe written the other way round, i.e. asserting the value it just read, always passes and proves nothing.

+A member legitimately absent on a given specimen goes in [shape-decisions.js](shape-decisions.js), keyed by specimen label and member path.
+An exception that stops firing fails too, so the file cannot accumulate rows that no longer describe anything.

+It also prints the declared members no specimen ever produced.
+That list is informative rather than a
+failure: it is where a member declared but unreachable would show up, and it grows shorter as the specimens get richer.

-## What the audit does not see
+## What the audits do not see

-It walks the extra field types zip.js already declares, so it cannot report a type nobody has implemented.
+The symmetry audit walks the extra field types zip.js already declares, so it cannot report a type nobody has implemented.
 The types found in real archives and parsed by no one, e.g. 0x4453 Windows NT security descriptors and 0x0017 strong encryption headers, are visible to the corpus runner instead.

+The shape audit compares each object against its declaration, never two objects against each other, so it does not see the reader and the writer disagreeing about a value they both define.